alxshelepenok/lumen/content/posts/a-guide-to-ens-domains-ipfs-ethereum-name-service.md

 With those two components we can map the basic ENS architecture and flow.
 When resolving an ENS address, one first queries the ENS registry for an ENS address → the registry then answers what resolver should be queried for the mapped content → and that resolver in return points the user to the final address or content the domain references.

 Right now ENS is growing in popularity and browsers like Opera mobile, MetaMask mobile, or any popular browser using the MetaMask extension supports .eth domains.
 [Even in Fleek](http://fleek.co/), ENS domains are gaining a lot of traction!
-Over 10% of deployments in Fleek are associated with an ENS domain, with over 4000 sites that added them to their platforms.
+Over 10% of deployments in Fleek are associated with an ENS domain, and over 4000 sites have added an ENS name already.

 What’s more, “.eth” is not the only suffix!
 As of today, some TLDs like .xyz [can be registered](https://docs.ens.domains/dns-registrar-guide) and claimed on ENS, however “.eth” does still benefit from being exclusively blockchain-native.